 Finally, I managed to make a recipe I read a long time ago on an English site: fried potato gnocchi!
-You might say: “But how?
+You might say: “What?
 Fried?”.
-Well, let’s say pseudo-fried, fried not fried, using my faithful air fryer, the Airfryer, bought about 6 years ago!
-It should be retired by now to make room for the bigger one, but I’ll tell you more in the recipe!
+Well, let’s say kind of fried, fried not fried, using my trusty air fryer, the Airfyrer, which I got about 6 years ago!
+It should probably be retired to make room for a bigger one, but I’ll tell you more in the recipe!

-Oh my, and how good they turned out!
-I’d say even almost better than french fries!
-I only made a test portion and they were gone before I could even take pictures… And it takes almost nothing to prepare them, even in the oven, as my reader Loredana did: you’ll find everything explained in the recipe!
+Oh my, they turned out so good!
+I’d even say almost better than french fries!
+I just made a trial portion, and by the time I took the photos, they were gone… And it takes no time to prepare them, even in the oven, as my reader Loredana did: you’ll find everything explained in the recipe!

-To make the air fryer fried gnocchi, I used ready-made vacuum-packed gnocchi, here in the Netherlands I find De Cecco, and I think it’s better to use these instead of fresh ones, which, being softer, might fall apart during cooking.
-And then just a little oil, salt, spices, and 10 minutes.
-You hardly dirty anything and they are totally vegan!
-So happy I am…
+To make fried gnocchi in the air fryer, I used ready-made vacuum-sealed gnocchi; here in the Netherlands, I find De Cecco, and I think it’s better to use these instead of fresh ones, which, being softer, risk falling apart during cooking.
+And then just a tiny bit of oil, salt, spices, and 10 minutes.
+Practically no mess and they’re totally vegan!
+I’m so happy…

 Some other delicious and light side dishes thanks to the air fryer: